OmShah-117/Deep-Learning/EV Battery Thermal Runaway Risk Predictor/ReadMe.md

-# 🔋 EV Battery Thermal Runaway Risk Predictor
+# 🔋 EV Battery Thermal Runaway Risk Predictor.

 A machine learning–powered web application that predicts the **risk and probability of thermal runaway in EV batteries** based on real-time battery parameters.
 Built with a focus on **safety analytics**, **explainability**, and **practical deployment** using Streamlit.

 ---

-## Short Description
+## Short Description.

 This project uses **XGBoost-based classification and regression models** to assess whether an electric vehicle (EV) battery is at **high or low risk of thermal runaway**, and estimates the **probability of occurrence** using key electrical, thermal, and environmental features.